chew-in/computational_physics/3_ANN/README.md

 In this project we will only focus on the simplest topology, a single-layer perceptron.

 ## Perceptron
 A _**single-layer perceptron**_, also called McCulloch–Pitts neuron, or M-P neuron, is the simplest architecture of an artificial neural network.
 The term single-layer means that other than the input neurons and the output neuron, there is no hidden layer of neurons between them for computation.
-A single-layer perceptron is a _**feed-forward**_ network, meaning that no neuron in the output layer is an input to a node in the same layer or in the preceding layer.

 _**Architecture**_.
 The perceptron needed consists of four input neurons , one output neuron , and the interconnections between them are denoted by the weights  where  denotes pointing from input  to output .
 Like a biological neuron, the weights may be either excitatory (positive) or inhibitory (negative).